-Due to its historical significance, visiting Pearl Harbor Hawaii was very high on my travel itinerary while I was on Oahu.
+Due to its historical significance, visiting Pearl Harbor was very high on my list of things to do in Oahu.
 I knew it wouldn’t be the cheeriest day out but I, like the millions of others who visit Pearl Harbor each year, felt a compelling need to go.

 Frustratingly, Pearl Harbor isn’t the easiest place to visit since the four main sights are run by four different organisations, meaning four different ticketing options.
 Don’t worry, I’ve written a guide to How to Visit Pearl Harbor – Tours, Tickets and tips for visiting.
 In this guide you can read about the many things to do in Pearl Harbor to help you plan your visit.